Corporate and Foundation Relations

 Corporate and Foundation Relations News

-Inasmuch Foundation awarded a $5 million grant and the Helen K. and Arthur E. Johnson Foundation awarded $2 million to support the renovation and expansion of the Colorado College library in 2015.
+Inasmuch Foundation awarded a $5 million grant and the Helen K. and Arthur E. Johnson Foundation awarded $2 million in 2015, and the Boettcher Foundation awarded a $100,000 grant in 2017, to support the renovation and expansion of the Colorado College library.

 The John E. and Margaret L. Lane Foundation awarded a $2 million grant to commit a permanent endowment held by Colorado College for the exclusive support of the Fine Arts Center in 2016.

 The Andrew W. Mellon Foundation awarded a $1.2 million grant to forge deeper academic connections between Colorado College and the interdisciplinary arts in 2016.
 This follows the foundation's $800,000 grant to CC in 2013 to help launch the Center for Immersive Learning and Engaged Teaching, which supports faculty development and student support services and the study of immersive learning within the College’s Block Plan.

 The Marie Walsh Sharpe Art Foundation made a $330,000 gift to the Fine Arts Center Foundation in 2016 to support educational initiatives by providing a scholarship fund for youth who show interest, initiative, and talent in visual arts and who don’t have the financial resources to undertake serious arts education.

 The William and Flora Hewlett Foundation awarded $190,000 to CC’s State of the Rockies Project to conduct its annual survey on Conservation in the West in 2016.

 Colorado College Special Collections received $75,000 from the Buddy Taub Foundation in 2016 with the stipulation that the funds be used for the purchase of a small collection of extremely rare Bauhaus materials.

 Consider Colorado College’s Top Priorities